agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 In Lotus the separation between a controller action and its view layer is also well defined.
 The framework provides a [model-view ](http://lotusrb.org/guides/views/overview/) class linked to the controller action class that can act as a presenter in simple domains or instantiate more presenters in complex cases.

+{% highlight ruby %}
+# apps/web/views/games/index.rb
+module GameZone::Views::Games
+  include GameZone::View

+  class Index
+  end
+end
+{% endhighlight %}

-The view will only have access to variables explicitly exposed from the controller action similar to calling render with `locals` from a Rails action.
+The view will only have access to variables explicitly exposed from the controller action.
+There is no call to render--the framework takes care of passing from controller action to the apropriate view.

-A `Web::Views::Dashboard::Index` view class will expect a template `dashboard/index.[format].[engine]`.
+A `GameZone::Views::Games::Index` view class will expect a template `templates/games/index.[format].[engine]`.
 What Rails calls *views* are called [templates](http://lotusrb.org/guides/views/templates/) in Lotus and support popular Ruby templating like erb, haml, slim and more.

 ## View helpers

 In Rails you have a plethora of helpers available in your views.
 Lotus has a vast list of helpers added trough the optional `Lotus::Helpers` module--all are private so you must define an explicit interface in your view.

-For example `format_number` is a private helper method and can't be used in a template like:
+For example using `format_number` directly in a template like:

 {% highlight ruby %}
-<%= format_number book.downloads_count %>
+<%= format_number game_session.current_score %>
 {% endhighlight %}

-Instead it must be wrapped in a `download_counts` helper method in the view like this:
+will raise `NoMethodError: undefined method 'format_number'`.
+Instead it must be wrapped in a `current_score` helper method in the view like this:

 {% highlight ruby %}
-# apps/web/views/books/show.rb
+# apps/game_zone/views/game_sessions/show.rb
-module Web::Views::Books
+module GameZone::Views::GameSessions
-  include Web::View
+  include GameZone::View

+  class Show
-  def downloads_count
+    def current_score
+      # I am assuming the GameZone::Controllers::GameSessions::Show
+      # to expose game_session
-    format_number book.downloads_count
+      format_number game_session.current_score
+    end
   end
 end
 {% endhighlight %}